Westbury, New York: Education

-The village is served primarily by the Westbury Union Free School District, although the westernmost portions of the village are served by the Carle Place Union Free School District.
+The Village of Westbury is served primarily by the Westbury Union Free School District, although the westernmost portions of the village are served by the Carle Place Union Free School District.

 Transportation

-Westbury is served by the Main Line of the Long Island Rail Road with connection to Penn Station, Hicksville and Port Jefferson.
+Westbury is served by the Main Line of the Long Island Rail Road.
 It is also served by the following bus routes operated by Nassau Inter-County Express: